Dynatrace/Dynatrace-workflow-samples/README.md

 ### Workflow import

 You can import a workflow via API, via workflow UI (cooming soon) or via Monaco (cooming soon).
-For explanation on how to import a workflow see [README.md]](https://github.com/Dynatrace/Dynatrace-workflow-samples/blob/main/howtoimportexport/readme.md)
+For explanation on how to import a workflow see [README.md](https://github.com/Dynatrace/Dynatrace-workflow-samples/blob/main/howtoimportexport/readme.md)

 ### Code snippets
 Within a workflow, click on "new task", select "Run Javascript" and copy/paste the snippet into the Javascript ation.

 ## How to contribute

 ### Export a workflow

 You can export a workflow via API, via workflow UI (cooming soon) or via Monaco (cooming soon).
-For explanation on how to export a workflow see [README.md]](https://github.com/Dynatrace/Dynatrace-workflow-samples/blob/main/howtoimportexport/readme.md)
+For explanation on how to export a workflow see [README.md](https://github.com/Dynatrace/Dynatrace-workflow-samples/blob/main/howtoimportexport/readme.md)

+### Code snippets
+Within a workflow, click on the respective Javascript tasks, and copy the code snippets.
+Add a new file with your code snippet.
+For example syntax see [samples](https://github.com/Dynatrace/Dynatrace-workflow-samples/samples/javasript/)

 ### Create a pull request and upload your contribution
 Create a pull request and upload your contribution to /samples/CATEGORY.